 A lot of the reason why people fall into unhealthy territory with foods is that they don’t actually know how to cook healthy dishes.
 It leads to people just sticking in an unhealthy ready meal into the oven!

-Therefore, you need to teach your kids to cook as young as possible.
+Therefore, you need to teach your kids to cook as early as possible.
 That way, they will be able to cook and make healthy dishes when they are older.
-And as this article says, involving your kids in the cooking and preparation will mean they are more likely to eat fruit and vegetables.
+Involving your kids in the cooking and preparation will mean they are more likely to eat fruit and vegetables as they grow.

 It’s an unfortunate fact that a lot of people in the UK have bad dental health.
 They end up having teeth removed sooner rather than later.
 A lot of the reason is down to us not brushing our teeth enough.
-You can read in my previous blog post that 40% of us don’t even brush our teeth once a day!
+Research shows that 40% of us don’t even brush our teeth once a day!

 By not brushing, plaque builds up, and people end up needing fillings, veneers and even dental implants to cover the imperfections.
 Therefore, you need to encourage your kids to brush their teeth every day.
 Also, make sure they attend their dental appointments every year.
 You should also be limiting their fizzy drink intake as this will cause long-term damage to your teeth.